 Caramelized Onion, Lettuce, and Tomato Sandwich

-Onion Lettuce Tomato Sandwich
+Caramelized Onion and Tomato Sandwich

 A couple of weeks ago we had a Dirty Gourmet meeting at Emily’s house, and she made us these Caramelized Onion, Lettuce & Tomato (COLT) Sandwiches for lunch.
 Since she’s now almost vegetarian, Emily has been looking for a great alternative to her favorite sandwich, the Bacon Lettuce Tomato (BLT).
-According to Emily, she’s “100% satisfied” with her alternative BLT creation.
+According to Emily, she’s “100% satisfied” with her vegetarian BLT creation.
 As for me, I haven’t had a BLT in probably 10 years, so maybe my vote doesn’t count, but I also thought it was just as good as the original.

-Caramelized Onion, Lettuce, and Tomato Sandwich Ingredients
+Caramelized Onion and Tomato Sandwich Ingredients

 I recently signed up for a Community Supported Agriculture (CSA) produce box, so now I get a bunch of local produce once a week.
 For those of you who don’t know how a CSA works, the idea is that you buy a subscription to receive a share of what a farm produces.
 It’s a great way to get local, seasonal produce regularly.
 I like it because it forces me to try new vegetables that I normally wouldn’t buy.
 This I received my first box.
 I got tatsoi, strawberries, blood oranges, fennel, Candy beets, purple kale, arugula, celery, a MacArthur avocado, and a head of red leaf lettuce.